antoine3000/dok-antoine/content/assignments/2020-04-22-interface-application-programming/_index.md

 I can now receive data from the serial and convert it to the type of variable I need, in an easy-to-use range.
 I have everything I need to create my application.

 ### Make something out of it

+[The source code of the program is here](https://gitlab.com/antoine.j/musical-playground) and is obviously free and open-source.

 TODO: video of the final result